LaOwlLol/LaOwlSandbox/README.md

   - Save this in a different location from the Unreal Projects directory.

-  - This will matter latter they have the same name so Git Desktop will not let you clone in into your Unreal Projects folder.
+  - This will matter later. for now, both have the same name so Git Desktop will not let you clone in into your Unreal Projects folder.

 3. Copy the files in "Your Git Projects"/FPDev/Source/FPDev/ to "Your Unreal Projects"/FPDev/Source/FPDev/

   a.
-Grab them all of them.
+Copy all of them.

   b.
 Overwrite if needed.